 In Crazy Taxi there's no police (at least patrolling).

 The Grand Theft Auto series tends to portray police as incompetent (and highly corrupt).
 Not only can they fail to capture the player despite supposedly being better armed and in superior numbers, they can't hold him for any time and use capture tactics that would be more dangerous to themselves and the innocent civilians than suspects.
 That, and they're even less likely to go after NPC criminals.
-That said, police are more effective in Grand Theft Auto IV than in other installments; in a shootout with your average street thug or gangster, they usually win.
+That said, police are more effective in Grand Theft Auto IV and especially V than in other installments; in a shootout with your average street thug or gangster, they usually win.

 Other highlights include being fooled when a car with a different color drives out of a Pay and Spray shop that the suspect just drove into, or giving up if the person manages to get into his house and change his underwear.

 In the Saints Row series you attract police attention by attacking a cop or shooting/running over a civilian in front of them, but notably not by crashing into a car, or even jumping out of a car with nitrous active and pointed at a crowd of civilians.
 Rear end a cruiser at a traffic light, though, and they will try to shoot you.